-Your Cervical Mucus in Early Pregnancy
+Your Cervical Mucus Early Pregnancy

 Cervical mucus in early pregnancy is not a reliable confirmation, but some women report experiencing yellow-tinged creamy cervical mucus in the days around their missed period.
 This could be due to the continued presence of progesterone in early pregnancy.
-However, it is much more reliable to look at other signs, like an sustained increased temperature for 18 or more days past ovulation or, of course, a positive pregnancy test.
-And if you think this may have been the lucky cycle, you might also be experiencing some weird early pregnancy symptoms.
+However, it is much more reliable to look at other signs, like a sustained increased temperature for 18 or more days past ovulation or, of course, a positive pregnancy test.
+If you think this may have been the lucky cycle, you might also be experiencing some weird early pregnancy symptoms.

 After a cycle or two of charting, you’ll be a pro at distinguishing sticky, creamy, and egg white cervical mucus from the dry phase or arousal fluid (much more watery and slippery).
 Use the above information as guidelines, but remember, every woman and every cycle is unique!

-Some women may buzz through the phases in a matter of a few days.
-Other women might see over two weeks of cervical mucus!
+Some women may buzz through the phases in a matter of a few days; other women might see over two weeks of cervical mucus.
 This is why observing cervical mucus is an important but not all-encompassing aspect to understanding your fertility.
 It is essential to follow other signs to pinpoint ovulation.

 If you aren’t cycling every 28 days or so, you may want to work on balancing your hormones to optimize your fertility and pregnancy journeys.

 However, women will all sorts of cycles and issues from PCOS to perimenopause end up pregnant, so don’t get discouraged if you don’t have the ideal menstrual cycle.
-Do what you can to get balanced and healthy and trust the process.
-You can always work with a naturopath or holistic gynecologist for additional support, too.

 Other Cervical Mucus Charting Tips

-Keep in mind that it takes time and practice to understand your cervical mucus changes.
+It takes time and practice to understand your cervical mucus changes.
 As you observe regularly, your signs of fertility will become more and more obvious.
 In the meantime, don’t get stressed, as this can affect your fertility!

 Charting Cervical Mucus Can Be Fun